by Natalia Sharashova, updated on

 It lets each row to look only above to see if there are the same rows.
 If so, every current row will be treated as another instance or, in other words, as an actual duplicate that will be colored.

-Of course, you may have some other use case that requires another formula.
-Nonetheless, any formula and conditional formatting require a learning curve.
-If you're not ready to devote your time to those, there's an easier solution.
+It's not a secret that any formula and conditional formatting require a learning curve.
+If you're not ready to devote your time to those, here's the easiest solution.

 Remove Duplicates add-on for Google Sheets will highlight duplicates for you.

-Besides, it knows how to highlight not only duplicates but also uniques.
-And there's an option to ignore 1st instances as well:
+- Our add-on knows how to highlight not only duplicates but also uniques.
+And there's an option to ignore 1st instances as well — all on step 2:

 Tip.
 Here's a video that shows the add-on in action.
 It may be a bit old since at the moment the add-on has more to offer, but it's still the same add-on: